rust-embedded/rust-raspberrypi-OS-tutorials/0D_cache_performance/README.md

 ## Benchmark

-Let's write a tiny, arbitrary micro-benchmark to showcase the performance of operating on the same DRAM with caching enabled and disabled.
+Let's write a tiny, arbitrary micro-benchmark to showcase the performance of operating with data on the same DRAM with caching enabled and disabled.

 ### mmu.rs